 What Is a Doula?

-Not too long ago a laboring woman was surrounded by the female members of her family while she birthed in the comfort of her own home.
-Men were rarely permitted to be in attendance as they were believed to hinder the birth process.
+Not to long ago a laboring woman was surrounded by the female members of her family while she birthed in the comfort of her own home.
 The new mother was cared for by her mother, grandmother, mother-in-law and perhaps a midwife during the birth and postpartum period.
-Once birth was moved into the hospital, this care was replaced by doctors and nurses -strangers essentially who often times had no previous relationship with the woman.
+Once birth was moved into the hospital, this care was replaced by doctors and nurses, strangers essentially who often times had no previous relationship with the woman.
 The doula was born to fill the void the absence of the mothers support system left.
 Doula, Greek for “a woman who serves” is someone who brings knowledge, compassion and a loving touch to the labor room.
 She is not there to replace the mother’s partner, to provide medical advice or perform clinical tasks.
 She is there to mother the mother and provide unbiased information to aid in the decision making process.

 A Birth Doula: